andrewmcdan/AI-Upscale-Module/README.md

 await upscaler.upscale(file, outputPath,  "png", 4);
 ```

+Making repeated calls to upscale() without await'ing it will initiate multiple instances of _Real-ESRGAN ncnn Vulkan_.
+If this is done too quickly, you may overload you system.
+Just be cautious.

 ## How it works
 As mentioned above, this module depends on [Real-ESRGAN ncnn Vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) along with (at least) one of the models available from (Upscayl's)[https://github.com/upscayl/upscayl] (custom models)[https://github.com/upscayl/custom-models/].
 You could download all the resources yourself, but it's easier to let the module do the work for you.

 The first time you run the module (like the first time on in that particular working directory), it will check for resources and download whats needed.
-The models are about 300MB, so that could take a minute or two on slower connetions, and unfortunately there's no progress indicator.
+The models are about 300MB, so that could take a minute or two on slower connections, and unfortunately there's no progress indicator.
 So, you'll just have to wait for it to finish.

 Once it gets everything downloaded and unzipped, it will be ready to upscale images for.

 The default model that it uses was selected because it looks quite good when working with images from Midjourney.
 It is quite possible to modify this code so that it uses a different model.
 There are several in the models folder that gets downloaded.

 ## Disclaimer
-I make no warantees or guarantees about this software.
+I make no warrantees or guarantees about this software.
 I can't be sure that this implementation doesn't violate the terms of use or license for Real-ESRGAN or Upscayl.
 Use at your own risk.

 ## License
 GPL, I guess.
 Just don't steal it and do something stupid with it.
 If you use my code, link back to me somehow, please.